Does the Buyer or the Seller Pay Closing Costs?

 Typically, escrow fees are split 50/50 between both parties.
 Escrow is another name for a protected savings account.
 In the real estate world, escrow accounts are overseen by a third party that holds the buyer’s and seller’s money until the property changes ownership at closing, where it’s then paid out to the appropriate party or held for later use.
 Escrows help to safeguard the money in a neutral bank account for the period of time it takes to close on the purchase.
 So, who pays escrow fees — buyer or seller?
 Again, it all boils down to the purchase agreement and the language in your contract.

 The escrow fee can be in the form of a flat rate, usually around $500 to $2,000, or can cost as much as 1 percent of the total purchase price.
 Escrow fees cover the cost of transferring or wiring the money to and from an account, notary charges and the costs related to copying and administration of account documents.

 And there you have it!
 You have a better picture of what closing costs are and how to navigate the home purchasing process.
 Because it’s so important to understand those hidden costs when buying a home, be sure to get financial updates from your lender frequently.
-While you’re reviewing how you want to manage the purchase expenses for your new home, remember to make time and connect with your American Family Insurance agent.
-You’ll get fine-tuned coverage for your big investment that can help you find real peace of mind.
+While you're reviewing how you want to manage the purchase expenses for your new home, remember to make time to find the best homeowners insurance coverage before closing day.
+Use our instant home quote tool today to build a policy customized to your unique needs.